alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 $ oc adm groups new dev-group
 $ oc adm groups new qa-group
 ```
 3.3.
-Add the user admin to the group: dev-group
+Add the user `manager` to the group: dev-group
 ```
-$ oc adm groups add-users dev-group admin
+$ oc adm groups add-users dev-group manager
 ```
 3.4.
 Remove the ability for ALL users to create new projects
 ```